Kristina01111000/lavendersite/README.md

 - check auto emails, make sure they say pick up only

-- meeting on wednesday @ 2:30 newsletter, shop

 8/3/22 for meeting:
 on native plants page: under native plant list for 2022, link to inventory list, then 'see some options below' need updated inventory from her